DivyaKiran2001/llamaIndex/retrievers.md

 A Retriever = component that takes a query → returns the most relevant nodes from an index/vector store.

+**🔎 What is a Retriever in LlamaIndex?**

+A Retriever is responsible for fetching the most relevant nodes (chunks of documents) given a query.

+It sits between the index (where documents/embeddings live) and the response synthesizer (which generates the final answer).

+Retrievers decide what context the LLM sees → so they are critical for accuracy, speed, and cost.

 **🔹 Types of Retrievers in LlamaIndex**
 **1. Vector Index Retriever (Semantic Retriever)**